Crumb Top Baking

 • If you don't have oranges, try using fresh lemon as a substitute.

-• I find darker coloured bakeware tends to brown baked goods more quickly than lighter coloured.
-I normally use a dark muffin pan, so if you’re using a lighter coloured pan, you may need to increase the bake time by a few minutes.
+• I find darker colored bakeware tends to brown baked goods more quickly than lighter colored.
+I normally use a dark muffin pan, so if you're using a lighter colored pan, you may need to increase the bake time by a few minutes.
 Check for doneness with a toothpick.

 • Healthy Banana Nut Muffins